pluralsh/documentation/pages/deployments/helm.md

 This model isn't for all usecases as it still has drawbacks (introducing a new packaging mechanism into your deployment architecture), but some users will find it useful.

-## Install flux source controller
+## Install Flux source controller

-The first step is to simply install the flux source controller.
+The first step is to simply install the Flux source controller.
 We already package an add-on for this.
 You should simply ensure it's installed in your management cluster to be able to get going.

 ## Create initial helm repositories

-We recommend you manage the helm repositories via gitops, yourself.
+We recommend you manage the helm repositories via GitOps, yourself.
 Defining them is a simple matter of crafting a crd in a git repo of your choice, we have an example [here](https://github.com/pluralsh/console/tree/master/test-apps/helm-repositories), and then creating a CD service to sync that folder into your management cluster.

 Here's a very simple repository CRD you can use for testing as well: